martyjs/marty/docs/docs/constants.md

 }
 {% endhighlight %}

-We recommend organising constants by domain so you can all pass in an object literal of arrays
+Or you could pass an object literal of arrays.
+We recommend organising constants by domain and so this our preferred approach.

 {% highlight js %}
 var Constants = Marty.createConstants([